Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Experiments

 \section{Experiments}

-We tested M-PLV on two scenarios where synthetic coupled signals are generated satisfying (1) using white Gaussian signals alone, as well as (2) from a system comprised of multiple coupled R\"ossler oscillators.
-In the following simulations, the sampling frequency is 1 kHz.
+We tested M-PLV on two scenarios where synthetic coupled signals are generated (1) using white Gaussian signals alone, as well as (2) from a system comprised of multiple coupled R\"ossler oscillators.
+In these simulations, the sampling frequency is 1 kHz.
+Noteworthy, the numerical values used in the simulations are just example values for testing the proposed method.
+In real applications, different numerical values could be used based on real experimental data.
+For example, we applied M-PLV to check 1:1 (integer) and 2:1 (1/2 non-integer) coupling and estimated delay between electroencephalography (EEG) and electromyography (EMG) signals during a motor task to demonstrate a real application of M-PLV (see Section~\ref{realdata}), where the numerical values are from the real data obtained in a human subject experiment~\cite{tian2021assessing}.